stephencoan8/vestx/PUSH_TO_GITHUB.md

 ### Error: "repository not found"
 - Make sure you created the repository on GitHub first
-- Check the repository name is exactly `stonks`
+- Check the repository name is exactly `vestx`
 - Verify you have access to the repository

 ### Error: "authentication failed"